vinnywiz/Peer-to-Peer-Lending/README.md

 </figure>

-We visualize the distribution of the newly created feature 'EMI'.
-The ditribution wasn't so much skewed.

 **Balance Income** - This is the income left after the EMI has been paid.
 The idea behind creating this variable is that if this value is high, the chances are high that a person will repay the loan and hence increasing the chances of loan approval.
 The distribution of this variable was highly skewed so we took the log transformation of it before feeding it to the machine learning model.